raspberrypilearning/blockscad-bug/en/step_7.md

-## 3D Printing and Decoration
+## 3D print and decorate your design

-If you have access to a 3D printer then you can 3D print your bug.
-Most 3D printers will only print with a single colour.
-You can decorate your bug using permanent marker pens to make it more colourful.
+If you have access to a 3D printer, you can now print your bug and then decorate it.

 --- task ---
-Render your model and then click `Generate STL`.
-Remember where you save the file.
+Render your model and then click **Generate STL**.
+Remember where you save the STL file.
 --- /task ---
 --- task ---
 3D print your bug.

-You could print using the main colour for your bug and then add details in another colour.

-Or you could use clear or white filament and then colour in the whole bug.
+You could print using the main colour of your bug, or you could use clear or white filament.

 --- /task ---

 --- task ---

-Add details using permanent marker pens.
+Finish your bug using permanent marker pens!

 You could colour the head and legs in black, or add spots or stripes in another colour.